Honestly? A place to put things so I don’t forget them.

 Colorado showed up in 2018 and didn’t let go.
 When you live at the foot of Pikes Peak, “I should go outside” stops being a thought and starts being a reflex.

-When I’m not at a computer or on a trail, I’m probably on a couch with my two cats, Tia and Reese, who are deeply unimpressed by my adventures and very interested in my lap.
+When I’m not at a computer, I’m either on a trail, skis, a rock face, my motorcycle, or on a couch with my two cats, Tia and Reese, who are deeply unimpressed by my adventures and very interested in my lap.

 Glad you’re here.
 Poke around.